 This command allows you to easily switch between different video card drivers on Ubuntu.
 This is useful if you are experiencing issues with your video card and want to try a different driver.

-In conclusion, there are various ways to display graphics card information on Ubuntu.
-The most common ways include using the command line tools such as lspci, lshw, and hardinfo.
-By using these tools, you can easily gather information about your graphics card, including its make, model, memory size, and current driver version.
+There are various ways to display graphics card information on Ubuntu.
+The most common ways include using command line tools such as lspci, lshw, and hardinfo.
+By using these utilities, you can easily gather information about your graphics card, including its make, model, memory size, and current driver version.
 This information can be useful for troubleshooting any issues that you may be experiencing with your graphics card, as well as for determining the best settings for games and other applications that require high-performance graphics.
 Additionally, it is also important to remember that keeping your graphics card drivers up-to-date is crucial for optimal performance, as the new driver releases often bring bug fixes and performance improvements.
-With this tutorial, you should now be able to display your graphics card information on Ubuntu with ease.

 If you like the content, we would appreciate your support by buying us a coffee.
 Thank you so much for your visit and support.